taranvohra/Siteglide-docs/eCommerce/get-started-ecommerce/subscriptions/user-subscriptions.md

 When outputting fields in the `user_subscriptions` view, Subscription Order fields beginning with the word "Plan" will normally be the appropriate choice.
 These will show the price that these Users will be paying- the original plan when they signed up.&#x20;

 The other Price and Interval fields stored against the Subscription, could be used to show how much the User is saving on their current plan compared to the current price.
-In the different context of the <a href="https://developers.siteglide.com/detail-layout" target="_blank">Subscription Detail Page</a>- we give a different recommendation as here it may not always be possible to identify immediately if the User is subscribed to a different plan.&#x20;
+In the different context of the [Subscription Detail Page](/ecommerce/get-started-ecommerce/subscriptions/subscriptions-detail.md)- we give a different recommendation as here it may not always be possible to identify immediately if the User is subscribed to a different plan.&#x20;

 *Tip: Working with the Interval Fields*
 As you can see below, there are multiple fields involved in storing the Interval of charges, which you can use to display the Interval in a user-friendly way.
 Here's one example of using Liquid to programmatically decide the format to display the Interval: